Outside of direct employment there are two principal routes to market in Germany; the freelance contract model or the AUG leased worker model.

 Capital International effectively employs contractors for the duration of the contract under the AUG licence.
 Working under AUG a contractor is paid a NET monthly salary and Capital will take care of all of the German Tax and social security contributions within that hourly rate negotiated at the start of the contract.

-Visit our page on partnering with us to offer an AUG solution to your clients.Find out more!
+Visit our page to find out how we can help you offer an AUG solution to your clients.Find out more!

 Why working in Germany is a great move: